How to Make a Gratitude Jar to Manifest Faster

 I think there’s something to celebrate every day, not just at the end of the year, especially when you understand how to manifest the life you love.

-But then I started this habit a few years ago, and it’s become a little New Year’s tradition in our house to start a new years gratitude jar.
+But then I started this habit a few years ago, and it’s become a little New Year’s tradition in our house to start a New Year gratitude jar.

 A gratitude jar is a manifestation exercise where you add notes of gratitude to a container of your choice.